 Ways to control the viewing modes

-- Buttons on the title bar of a tool window.
-Such buttons are available only for the most important viewing modes.
+on the title bar of a tool window.

-- Context menu options.
-(The context menus are accessed by right-clicking the tool window buttons or the tool window title bars).
+- Context menus.
+The context menus are accessed by right-clicking the tool window buttons or the tool window title bars.

 A tool window may be fixed or floating.